PhD Funding and Support

-Students in those divisions and schools who entered their PhD program in Summer 2016 or later and who are still enrolled in AY23 will be fully incorporated into the new funding model that year and will receive at least the guaranteed stipend level (subject to applicable taxes), full tuition coverage, and fully paid health insurance premiums for the duration of their program, as long as they remain in good academic standing.
+Students in those divisions and schools who entered their PhD program in Summer 2016 or later and who are still enrolled in AY23 will be fully incorporated into the new funding model that year and will receive at least the guaranteed stipend level (subject to applicable taxes), full tuition coverage, and fully paid health insurance premiums for the duration of their program.
 Students who matriculated before Summer 2016 will receive at least the funding they were offered at the time of admission and may be eligible for additional funding, such as dissertation completion fellowships.
 Over the past several years, the schools and divisions have increased investments in post-GAI funding to support students in degree completion.
 During the transition years of AY21 and AY22, we intend to offer expanded levels of this support toward degree completion.

 Total program size refers to the number of PhD students who can be enrolled in a school or division participating in the new funding model in any given year.
 It is set at the school or division level, not at the level of individual programs, and programs will vary in size.
 The initial program size model was determined by the Office of the Provost in consultation with the deans.
 Moving forward, program size will be evaluated in collaboration with the deans on an annual basis.

 Students should contact their Deans of Students, who will provide additional information and answer questions about specific circumstances.
 Faculty may contact their department chairs or Dean’s Office, and staff may contact staff in the Dean’s Office or in the Office of the Provost.

 Total Program Size